 The Universal Communications Platform is a system that integrates all types of fixed and mobile radio systems and enables interoperability with other communications and data-related systems.
 It transforms any radio system into a fully IP-based network – facilitating monitoring, control and dispatch from any location with a network connection and a smart phone, laptop, PC, or PDA.

 No matter the vendor, frequency or band, the UCP connects disparate communications systems and enables them to talk to each other.
 That means groups like fire, police and municipal agencies can all communicate.
 Different units in different service branches can connect during battle.
-Large-scale industrial operations like mining, forestry and factory productions could also benefit with the UCP.
+The UCP is also beneficial to large-scale industrial operations like mining, forestry and factory productions.

 About the UCP